valkey-io/valkey-doc/topics/cluster-spec.md

 manual resharding, multi-key operations may become unavailable for some time while single-key operations are always available.

 Starting with version 9.0, Valkey cluster supports multiple databases, similar to standalone mode but with some additional restrictions.
+You can enable multi-database support using the `cluster-databases` setting (default value is `1`).

 ## Client and Server roles in the Valkey cluster protocol